LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 The [How to Implement EMA Java Application with Kotlin Language](https://developers.refinitiv.com/en/article-catalog/article/how-to-implement-ema-java-application-with-kotlin-language) article shows how to implement Enterprise Message API (EMA) Java Consumer and Interactive Provider applications using Kotlin.
 This article shows a step-by-step guide to built the EMA Java Consumer application to connect and consume real-time streaming data from the Cloud (Refinitiv Real-Time Optimized, aka RTO).

+Note:
-Note: This example project uses Kotlin version 1.9.0 and EMA Java 3.7.1.0 (RTSDK 2.1.1.L1)
+- This example project uses Kotlin version 1.9.0 and EMA Java 3.7.1.0 (RTSDK 2.1.1.L1)
+- I am demonstrating with the Version 2 Authentication

 ## <a id="kotlin_overview"></a>Kotlin Overview